 “The greatest glory in living lies not in never falling, but in rising every time we fall.”

-We often hear the phrase, “You’ve got to believe in yourself”, but if you asked 10 people what the phrase means to them, you’d probably get 10 different responses.
+We often hear the phrase, “You’ve got to believe in yourself,” but what does that really mean?
+If you asked ten people what the phrase means to them, you’d probably get ten different responses.

 While I love the pleasant and hopeful idea of this phrase, it doesn’t address how to get to the point where you genuinely believe in yourself as you strive for something important to you.